bdeployteam/bdeploy/doc/retypeuser/experts/proxy.md

 You will need these informations to be able to call an Endpoint of a remote application through the **BDeploy** public API:

 - A **BDeploy** _slim_ token to be supplied for an authorization header in the form of `X-BDeploy-Authorization: Bearer <TOKEN>`.
 You can obtain this token from the Web UI for the logged in user.
-- The `id` of the instance group hosting the application you want to tunnel to.
+- The `ID` of the instance group hosting the application you want to tunnel to.
-- The `id` of the instance hosting the application you want to tunnel to.
-You can see this id for instance from the browser's URL when on the instance overview page for the instance in question.
+- The `ID` of the instance hosting the application you want to tunnel to.
+You can see this ID for instance from the browser's URL when on the instance overview page for the instance in question.
-- The `id` of the applications endpoint as defined in the [app-info.yaml](/power/product/#app-infoyaml).
+- The `ID` of the applications endpoint as defined in the [app-info.yaml](/power/product/#app-infoyaml).
-- The `id` of the application which hosts the endpoint identified by the endpoint `id` above.
+- The `ID` of the application which hosts the endpoint identified by the endpoint `ID` above.

 A typical proxy call using the public API would look like this, when using **cURL**: